The Mathematics Major

 The department recommends MATH 2210-2220 or MATH 2230-2240.
 Students who have taken a course in linear algebra and/or multivariable calculus during high school should consider taking MATH 2230-2240.
 This sequence gives a more abstract, proof-oriented treatment of the material.
 Students with an advanced background in linear algebra and/or multivariable calculus should contact a faculty member in the Math Department for advice as soon as possible.
 Note that 4000-level linear algebra courses are generally not regarded as meeting the prerequisites for the math major.

-MATH 2130 and MATH 2310 are not recommended for students planning a math major; however, MATH 2130 with a grade of B+ or better may be accepted as a substitute for MATH 2220, and MATH 2310 with a grade of B+ or better may be accepted as a substitute for MATH 2210.
+While it is not recommended for students planning a math major, MATH 2310 with a grade of B+ or better may be accepted as a substitute for MATH 2210.

 Credit for MATH 1920 may be obtained by passing a placement exam during orientation; however, a score equivalent to a B- or better is required to satisfy the prerequisite for the math major.
 Students who score below a B- and wish to join the major may not attempt the exam a second time but should instead enroll in a multivariable calculus course.